 After freshening up, we visit the Angkor National Museum, home to a collection of relics from the ancient Angkor Empire dating from around the 9th to the 14th century.

 This afternoon we explore the spectacular Angkor Wat, the largest religious monument in the world and a symbol of Cambodia.
 This vast, three-tiered structure is crowned by five lotus-like towers which rise 65-metres high.
 As the best preserved of all the temples within the complex, Angkor Wat easily steals the limelight and offers plenty of incredible photo opportunities.

 Overnight: Siem Reap | Breakfast

 Angkor Thom & NGO circus project

-Early risers can opt to return to Angkor Wat this morning to enjoy the beautiful sunrise.
+Early risers have the opportunity to return to Angkor Wat this morning to enjoy the beautiful sunrise (book and pay locally).
 Later we drive out to visit the temples of Banteay Srei, with stops to visit an exotic butterfly sanctuary and to support our community tree planting initiative in the village of Preak Dak.
 Returning to the Angkor Temple Complex, we explore the ancient capital of Angkor Thom, home to the fascinating Bayon Temple, the Terraces of the Elephants and Leper King and the Baphuon royal enclosure.

 Our next stop is Ta Prohm Temple, known as the ‘Tomb Raider Temple’ for its role in the blockbuster starring Angelina Jolie.
 Unlike the other temples, Ta Prohm has been swallowed by the jungle and was left in the same ruined state as when it was first discovered.
 Tonight, we attend the Phare Cambodian Circus, an NGO project that has transformed the lives of Cambodian children living on the streets by teaching them how to become talented circus performers.